Top SaaS Customer Retention Metrics To Track in 2022

 Number of Repeat Customers / Total Number of Customers

-The number of repeat customers is equal to the number of your Loyal Customers, which I have defined above.
-Dividing that number by the total number of customers you have at the designated period gives you your Loyal Customer Rate.
+The number of repeat customers equals the number of your Loyal Customers, which I have defined above.
+Dividing that number by the total number of customers at the designated period gives you your Loyal Customer Rate.

 SaaS Retention Metric #12 Days Sales Outstanding (DSO)

-Days Sales Outstanding (DSO) is the average number of days it takes a business to collect payments from customers.
-It can also be defined as the time it takes a business to collect payments from Accounts Receivable.
+Days Sales Outstanding (DSO) is the average number of days a business takes to collect customer payments.
+It can also be defined as the time a business takes to collect payments from Accounts Receivable.
 Since service-based organizations’ credit terms enable customers to pay up to 3 months after using the service, delays leading to a high DSO are inevitable.

 In short, a high DSO shows that a company is experiencing delays in collecting payments, and a low DSO indicates that the collected money can be used back in the business quickly.

-- Customer Satisfaction Indicator: dissatisfied customers are likely to delay their payments rather than getting into the process of suspending their subscriptions.
+- Customer Satisfaction Indicator: dissatisfied customers are likely to delay their payments rather than get into the process of suspending their subscriptions.